AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 # Quick Start: Sequential Data Store

-Sequential Data Store (SDS) is a sophisticated data store.
-The steps described here show a very simple interaction with SDS.
-To follow along with the steps in this section, you need a tenant, a user account and associated security credentials.
+Sequential Data Store (SDS) is a centralized cloud-based data store.
+The steps listed in this topic describe a simple interaction with SDS.
+To follow along with these steps, you need a tenant, a user account, and associated security credentials.

 Contact your AVEVA account manager at <https://softwaresupport.aveva.com> to get access to AVEVA Data Hub.

-You will be mainly working in the AVEVA Data Hub portal.
-Sign into the portal using the credentials associated with the tenant.
-You will also need a namespace and administrative client keys.
+These instruction are mainly completed from the AVEVA Data Hub portal.
+Sign into the portal using credentials that authenticate with the tenant.
+A namespace and administrative client keys are also required.

 ## Before you get started

-To work with SDS, you must first acquire a client identity, secret and authentication token.
+To work with SDS, you must first acquire a client identity, secret, and authentication token.

 ### Acquire client identity and secret

-The application acts as a confidential client – an application that is capable of securely maintaining a secret.
-AVEVA Data Hub supports confidential client authentication flow with a client identifier (Client Id) and a client secret.
+The application acts as a confidential client—an application that securely maintains a secret.
+AVEVA Data Hub supports confidential client authentication with a client identifier (Client Id) and a client secret.

 To acquire a client identity from the portal, open the navigation menu and select **Security** > **Clients**.

 You can either select an existing client or create a new one.
 For a new client, select **Add Client** and follow the prompts for creating a client identity and client secret.
-Be sure to keep a record of the client secret.
+Keep a record of the client secret.
 For an existing client, highlight the desired client and select **Client Details** to see configuration information.

 You need the tenant identity, client identity, and client secret to proceed.

-The tenant identity, client identity, and client secret are used to acquire a security token from an identity provider, Azure Active Directory in this case.
+Use them to acquire a security token from an identity provider—in this case, Azure Active Directory.

 ### Acquire authentication token

-You use the tenant identity, client identity, and client secret to acquire an access token from Azure Active Directory.
+Use the tenant identity, client identity, and client secret to acquire an access token from Azure Active Directory.
 Select one of the clients from the list to see configuration information and code samples in various languages which are shown on tabs in the right panel.

 ## Step 1: Select the namespace